LUNA Codebase Encyclopedia

 - Extension HTTP bridge for tool access

-Project Health Report - New LUNA: Project Health Report command generates a comprehensive project assessment.
-Reads all existing analysis data (complexity, dead code, dependencies, components) and produces an AI-generated health score, critical issues, technical debt summary, architecture assessment, and prioritized recommendations.
-Uses FREE model.
+Project Health Report - LUNA: Project Health Report generates a comprehensive project assessment with health score (1-10), critical issues, technical debt, and prioritized recommendations.

-Suggest Refactorings - New LUNA: Suggest Refactorings command (command palette + right-click).
-Auto-selects highest-complexity files or analyzes a specific file.
-Provides concrete refactoring plans with specific functions to change, quick wins vs structural changes, and estimated complexity reduction.
-Uses FREE model.
+Suggest Refactorings - LUNA: Suggest Refactorings (command palette + right-click).
+Auto-selects highest-complexity files.
+Concrete refactoring plans with specific functions, quick wins vs structural changes.

-AI Code Review - LUNA: Review Changes in This File command + #review_file_changes MCP tool.
-Reviews git diffs for bugs, performance issues, security vulnerabilities, and style issues.
-Uses the configured LUNA model (FREE) via the Language Model API -- zero premium requests.
+AI Code Review - LUNA: Review Changes in This File + #review_file_changes MCP tool.
+Reviews git diffs for bugs, performance, security, and style.

 Previously in v1.1.23: